-Patient care areas are located on the Riverton campus in the Health and Science Center in Room 213A, and in Jackson at the Center for the Arts in Room 101.
+Patient care areas are located on the Riverton campus in the Health and Science Center Room 213A, and in Jackson at the Center for the Arts Room 101.
 Equipped with task trainers, full-body manikins, and hospital equipment and supplies, these labs set a realistic stage for practicing clinical skills in a safe, controlled environment.
 Here you will apply concepts learned in the classroom to hands-on skills practice.

 The Riverton campus skills lab is generally open Monday thru Friday from 8 AM until 5 PM.
-Student workers staff the lab to allow extended evening hours on designated days.
 Jackson students have access to the skills lab at the Center for the Arts during normal business hours.
-Students are encouraged to come in and practice skills independently, with classmates, or with the lab assistant.
+Students are encouraged to come in and practice skills independently, or with a classmate or the lab assistant.